 one night, i found myself at dinner with four first generation kids with nontraditional careers, and what followed was an enlightening conversation on what it means to be a first gen kid in a creative field. during that dinner, we touched on the struggles and hardships we've endured as children of immigrants who didn't choose a prescribed career path, but forged our own.

-radical diaspora stems from that panel, but as a live, one-on-one interview series that takes an in-depth look at one person's story. while the first panel only consisted of first generation kids, radical diaspora aims to be more inclusive, highlighting young people who have close ties to their homeland, and who are involved in a creative pursuit. the series is produced by WGN radio.
+radical diaspora stems from that panel, but as a traveling interview series that takes an in-depth look at one person's story. while the first panel consisted of my first generation peers, radical diaspora aims to be more inclusive and make space for creatives who are immigrants, first generation, or of a diaspora. the series is produced by WGN radio.